Berber languages: Morocco

 After gaining independence from France in 1956, Morocco began a period of Arabisation through 1981, with primary and secondary school education gradually being changed to Arabic instruction, and with the aim of having administration done in Arabic, rather than French.
 During this time, there were riots amongst the Amazigh population, which called for the inclusion of Tamazight as an official language.

 The 2000 Charter for Education Reform marked a change in policy, with its statement of "openness to Tamazight."
 Planning for a public Tamazight-language TV network began in 2006; in 2010, the Moroccan government launched Tamazight TV.
 On July 29, 2011, Tamazight was added as an official language to the Moroccan constitution.

 Algeria

-After gaining independence from France in 1962, Algeria committed to a policy of Arabisation, which, after 1979, encompassed public education, broadcasting, and the judiciary system.
-While directed towards the removal of French as an official language, these policies led to dissatisfaction and unrest amongst speakers of Berber languages, who made up about one quarter of the population.
+After gaining independence from France in 1962, Algeria committed to a policy of Arabisation, which, after the imposition of the Circular of July 1976, encompassed the spheres of education, public administration, public signage, print publication, and the judiciary.
+While primarily directed towards the erasure of French in Algerian society, these policies also targeted Berber languages, leading to dissatisfaction and unrest amongst speakers of Berber languages, who made up about one quarter of the population.

-In 2002, following riots in Kabylia the previous year, it was announced that Tamazight would be added as a national language, though not as an official one.
+After the 1994-1995 general school boycott in Kabylia, Tamazight was recognized for the first time as a national language.
+In 2002, following the riots of the Black Spring, Tamazight was recognized for the second time as a national language, though not as an official one.
 This was done on April 8, 2003.

 Tamazight has been taught for three hours a week through the first three years of Algerian middle schools since 2005.

-On January 5, 2016, it was announced that Tamazight had been added as an official language in a draft amendment to the Algerian constitution; it was added to the constitution as an official language on February 7, 2016.
+On January 5, 2016, it was announced that Tamazight had been added as a national and official language in a draft amendment to the Algerian constitution; it was added to the constitution as a national and official language on February 7, 2016.